-As previously reported by the Company, the Chairman of the Board and Chief Executive Officer, Brian E. Shore, voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022, 2023 and 2024 fiscal years, after voluntarily reducing his annual salaryfrom \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
+As previously reported by the Company, the Chairman of the Board and Chief Executive Officer, Brian E. Shore, voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022 through 2024 fiscal years, after voluntarily reducing his annual salaryfrom \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
 Mr. Shore reduced his salary by \$10,700 during the 2022 fiscal year fourth quarter to offset the cost of a New Year's bonus paid to employees of the Company in appreciation of their dedication and commitment to the Company.
-As stated in the Current Report on Form 8-K filed by the Company with the Securities and Exchange Commission on March 10, 2020, Mr. Shore's voluntary \$30,000 reduction of his annual salary in the 2021 fiscal year was intended to pay for the portion of the increase, in such fiscal year, to the cost of the Company's employees to their weekly medical insurance plan which otherwise would need to be paid for by the Company's employees through increases to their weekly medical insurance plan contributions.
-Mr. Shore reduced his salary by \$5,200 during the 2023 fiscal year fourth quarter to offset the cost of a new year's employees of the Company.
+As stated in the Current Report on Form 8-K filed by the Company with the Securities and Exchange Commission on March 10, 2020, Mr. Shore's voluntary \$30,000 reduction of his annual salary in the 2021 fiscal year was intended to pay for the portion of the increase, in such fiscal year, to the cost of the Company's medical insurance plan which otherwise would need to be paid for by the Company's employees through increases to their weekly medical insurance plan contributions.
+Mr. Shore reduced his salary by \$5,200 and \$11,000 during the 2023 and 2024 fiscal year fourth quarters, respectively, to offset the costs of Christmas bonuses paid to employees of the Company.